ganeshbytecoder/bytecoder-interview-preparation/module1/src/main/java/com/bytecoder/DesignPatterns/HLD/systemDesigns/ForReview/OnlineBusBookingSystem.md

 - Role based access for users
 - IAM role for services and thrid party access
 - CICD using jenkins -> canary deployments or blue-green
+- Request size , throughput and then number of server required to handle 1M users every seconds and infra requirements

 **Service**